JGCRI/gcam-doc/policies.md

 ### <a name="linked-markets"> Linked Emission Markets </a>

 Emissions prices of different GHGs can be linked together for a multi-gas policy using the linked-ghg-policy object.
 For example, in the default [linked_ghg_policy.xml](https://github.com/JGCRI/gcam-core/blob/master/input/policy/linked_ghg_policy.xml) file in the GCAM release, all non-CO<sub>2</sub> GHGs are linked to the market for CO<sub>2</sub>.
+Also, see [example](policies_example.html#linked-policy)

 The parameter price-adjust is used to convert prices (e.g., 100 year GWPs in the default set-up) and demand-adjust is used to convert demand units (e.g., to common units of carbon equivalents).
 These can be changed by year if desired.